 Being just over the river from New York City, it’s no wonder that Jersey City has tons of different activities for visitors to the area and residents alike.

 From theaters and outdoor sights to a high-energy riverside excursion, Jersey City is in many ways a playground for the adventurer, budding historian, and art lover.
-That’s why we’ve put together this list of the five greatest things to do in Jersey City.
+That’s why we’ve put together this list of the five greatest things to do in Jersey City in winter.
 Did your favorite make it on the list?

 1. The Landmark Loew’s Jersey Theater